mialkin/docs/csharp/memory/garbage-collector.md

 - The `byte* pData` is a pointer to the first element of the array
 - `IntPtr ptr = (IntPtr)pData` converts the pointer to an `IntPtr` that can be passed to the unmanaged function `NativeFunction`

-### `GCHandle`
+#### `GCHandle`

-Another approach to pinning objects is using the [↑ `GCHandle`](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.gchandle) struct, which provides more control over the pinning process and can pin any managed object, not just arrays:
+Another approach to pinning objects is using the [↑ `GCHandle`](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.gchandle) structure, which provides more control over the pinning process and can pin any managed object, not just arrays:

 ```csharp
 using System.Runtime.InteropServices;